UBC-Thunderbots/Software/docs/useful-robot-commands.md

 <b>To build this for the first time you will need to run this with internet access.
 Then run it again on the tbots network</b>

 <b>This will trigger motor calibration meaning the wheels may spin.
-Please put the robot on a piece of tape to mitigate this</b>
+Please elevate the robot so the wheels are not touching the ground for proper calibration.</b>

-`./tbots.py run run_ansible --cpu=jetson_nano -- --playbook deploy_nano.yml --hosts <robot_ip> --ssh_pass thunderbots`
+`bazel run //software/jetson_nano/ansible:run_ansible --cpu=jetson_nano -- --playbook deploy_nano.yml --hosts <robot_ip> --ssh_pass <jetson_nano_password>`

 ## Flashing the powerboard